vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 with the year \(Gonda 1984\).

-The Gr̥hyas¯utras
+The Gr̥hyasūtras

 The two traditions indicated briefly in the Śatapathabrāhmaṇa can be followed

-in the Gr̥hyas¯utra literature.
-As one would expect, the only Gr̥hyas¯utra that 8 Gonda 1980, 54 gives a confusing rendering of this position: On the other hand, the brahman \(priest\) is placed or sits south. . . .
+in the Gr̥hyasūtra literature.
+As one would expect, the only Gr̥hyasūtra that 8 Gonda 1980, 54 gives a confusing rendering of this position: On the other hand, the brahman \(priest\) is placed or sits south. . . .
 The same  position is prescribed to the boy who is to be initiated before a girdle is tied round his waist, which is to protect him against evil influences.

 The boy is not said to sit in or face the south, but to sit at the right side of the teacher̥